MicrosoftDocs/customer-insights/ci-docs/audience-insights/home.md

 ---
-title: "Home page in audience insights"
+title: "Home page in Customer Insights"
 description: "Start exploring the app on the Home page." ms.date: 10/19/2021 ms.reviewer: mhart